apache/arrow/docs/source/developers/cpp/building.rst

 .. note::

-   You need to more options to build on Windows.
+   You need to set more options to build on Windows.
 See :ref:`developers-cpp-windows` for details.

+Several build types are possible:

+* ``Debug``: doesn't apply any compiler optimizations and adds debugging information in the binary.
+* ``RelWithDebInfo``: applies compiler optimizations while adding debug information in the binary.
+* ``Release``: applies compiler optimizations and removes debug information from the binary.

+You can also run default build with flag ``-DARROW_EXTRA_ERROR_CONTEXT=ON``, see :ref:`cpp-extra-debugging`.

 Minimal release build: